-Why Would a Doctor Put a Metal/porcelain Crown in my Mouth? (photo)
+Why Would a Doctor Put a Metal/porcelain Crown in the Mouth? (photo)

 PFM crown with metal occlusal surface